Ivy-Apps/ivy-wallet/docs/Architecture.md

 Although there a few principles that we like:

 - **80/20:** 20% of the code brings 80% of the user value
-- **Don't walk away from complexity, run!** If you can't explain it to a 5 yr old, delete it and start from scratch.
+- **Don't walk away from complexity, run!** If you can't explain it to a 5 yr old, delete it and start over from scratch.
 - **Don't overengineer.** Less is more.
 The best developers come up with the "dumbest" solutions.
 Be pragmactic.
 - **Build for today cuz tomorrow may never come.** Building for the future is a sure way to fail in the present.